JacksonDynamics/My-Digital-Flashcards/README.md

 ## Overview Presentation

 _**The code provided shows the FrontEnd design only.
 Backend server has not been created.
 The Data -db.json file is to mimic what the server would provide.
-However, if there was a working server, the final product would work similar to this [Flashcards Example Layout](http://project-flashcards-example.herokuapp.com/)**_